-In August 2018, Mr. Wayne was granted 15,000 restricted shares, Mr. Pinheiro was granted 5,500 restricted shares, Mr. Lapointe was granted 4,000 restricted shares, Mr. Dignan was granted 10,000 restricted shares, and Ms. Jenkins was granted 5,500 restricted shares, all of which vest in three equal annual installments, commencing on August 14, 2021.
-In addition, Messrs.
+In August 2018, Mr. Wayne was granted 15,000 restricted shares, Mr. Dignan was granted 10,000 restricted shares, and Ms. Jenkins was granted 5,500 restricted shares, all of which vest in three equal annual installments, commencing on August 14, 2021.

+Additionally in fiscal 2019, Messrs.
 Wayne and Dignan were granted 15,000 and 10,000 restricted shares that are performance-based (the "2018 Performance Shares").
 The 2018 Performance Shares are subject to performance-based vesting over a three-year performance period (the "performance period").
 The 2018 Performance Shares include an absolute metric and a sliding metric within the performance period.
 The absolute metric requires that in order for Messrs.
-Wayne and Dignan to be eligible to vest in the 2018 Performance Shares in any given year within the performance period, the company must be in full compliance at all times with the regulatory commitments made to the Federal Reserve Bank and Maine Bureau of Financial Institutions, and neither the bank nor the company is subject to any written agreement, Board resolution, memorandum of understanding or consent with any regulatory agency.
+Wayne and Dignan to be eligible to vest in the 2018 Performance Shares in any given year within the performance period, the Bank must be in full compliance at all times with the regulatory commitments made to the Federal Reserve and the Maine Bureau of Financial Institutions in 2010, and the Bank is not subject to any written agreement, Board resolution, memorandum of understanding or consent with any regulatory agency.
 Once it has been determined that the absolute metric has been met, Messrs.
-Wayne and Dignan will vest in the 2018 Performance Shares based on reaching certain thresholds in regards to the company's ROE.
+Wayne and Dignan will vest in the 2018 Performance Shares based on reaching certain thresholds in regards to the Bank's ROE.
 The ROE targets and vesting schedule are as follows: